 OBTAINING VISAS (NON US CITIZENS ONLY)

-In order to be issued the the SEVIS Form I-20 by The Lee Strasberg Theatre & Film Institute, you must have been accepted into the Institute and commit to and pay for a minimum of 12-Weeks Full-Time.
+In order to be issued the the SEVIS Form I-20 by The Lee Strasberg Theatre & Film Institute, you must have been accepted into The Institute, pay the program’s tuition deposit, and submit required documents outlined on the Accepted Student page.

 The staff will provide admitted students the steps needed to apply for either the M-1 Vocational student visa (12-Week Full-Time, One-Year Conservatory or Two-Year Conservatory) or F-1 Academic student visa (AOS degree program).

-Note: M-1 Visa students are not work permitted to work while studying in the United States.
-F-1 students are only permitted to work on-campus, and the Institute does not have any on-campus jobs available.
-Any violation of this regulation will result in automatic dismissal from the Institute and termination of your student immigration status.
-Have you already paid your tuition and fees?
+Note: M-1 Visa students are not work permitted to work while studying in the United States (on or off campus).
+F-1 students are only permitted to work on-campus, but The Institute does not have any on-campus jobs available.
+Any violation of this regulation will result in automatic dismissal from The Institute and termination of your student immigration status.
+Have you already been accepted?
 Learn how to receive your Form I-20 HERE.

 APPLICATION DEADLINES